StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

   - Search on new tabs uses search box or address bar: Address bar (if `Search box` is selected it will continue searching with Bing as the search engine)
   - Search suggestions and filters >
-    - Show me search and site suggestions using my typed characters: Off
+    - Show search and site suggestions using your typed characters: Off